Your doctor recommended a hysterectomy -- surgery to remove the uterus -- but do you really need this operation?

-Doctors have known for some time that removal of the ovaries, also called oophorectomy, comes with a higher chance of heart disease, dementia, and osteoporosis later in life.
 "As soon as you remove the ovaries, women go into menopause, which raises these risks," says Shannon Laughlin-Tommaso, a gynecologist and expert in uterine fibroids at Mayo Clinic in Rochester, MN.
 "When we found that out, we vastly reduced the number of ovarian removals we did."

-But new research finds that hysterectomy without removal of the ovaries ups some of those same risks.
+But research also finds that hysterectomy without removal of the ovaries raises some of those same risks.
 In a study of 4,188 women, those who had a hysterectomy without ovarian removal were more likely to have high cholesterol, high blood pressure, irregular heartbeat, and heart disease and to become obese later in life than those who had their reproductive organs.
 Risks were even greater for women who had the surgery before age 35.